shri-talari/python-learning-repo/README.md

 [ {"name": "Rahul", "marks": 85}, {"name": "Neha", "marks": 92} ]
 Allows the user to: Add a new student with marks.
 View all students.
 Ensure data is updated and saved back in the JSON file.'

+**Q2.
+JSON Log Analyzer**

+Suppose you have a JSON log file logs.json:
+Write a program that:

+Reads the log file.

+Extracts all logs with level = ERROR.

+Prints them neatly.

+**Q3.
+Product Catalog Manager**

+You are building a small e-commerce catalog stored in products.json:
+Write a program that allows the user to:

+View all products.

+Search for a product by name using case-insensitive search.

+Update stock when a product is sold.

+Save updated data back to the JSON file.